 PPL is the UK music industry service organisation which licenses recorded music on behalf of over 6,750 UK and international record companies and over 47,000 performers around the world.
 The company collects domestic and global broadcast/new media revenues and public performance income.
 PPL members include featured artists as well as all session musicians, ranging from orchestral players to percussionists and to singers.

-Both PRS for Music and PPL are not-for-profit collecting societies, formed by music copyright owners to license their music and to collect and distribute the subsequent royalties.
+Both PRS for Music and PPL are collecting societies, formed by music copyright owners to license their music and to collect and distribute the subsequent royalties.
+We pass all the money we collect from licensees directly on to our members, only deducting our administration costs.

 2. What does the ProDub Licence allow me to do?